 Matthew Goldmark (PhD Hispanic Studies, University of Pennsylvania) is Assistant Professor of Spanish, specializing in colonial Latin American studies with an emphasis on early modern empire, gender and sexuality studies, and Latinx studies.
-His current book project, Forms of Attachment: Composition and Kinship in Colonial Spanish America, examines how intimacy organized Spanish empire.
-His research has appeared in Colonial Latin American Review and GLQ: A Journal of Lesbian and Gay Studies.
+His current book project, Forms of Relation: Composition and Kinship in Colonial Spanish America, is forthcoming with the University of Virginia Press.
+His research has appeared in the Revista Canadiense de Estudios Hispánicos, Colonial Latin American Review, and GLQ: A Journal of Lesbian and Gay Studies.
 In 2018, he received the award for the “Best Article in Colonial Latin American Studies by a Junior Scholar” from the Colonial Section of the Latin American Studies Association.

 Colonial Latin America and Iberian empires

 Gender and sexuality studies

 - "Settling Down: Itinerant Empire and the Ends of Conquest in El Burlador de Sevilla.”
 Bulletin of Hispanic Studies 96.8 (2019): 799-814.

 - “Formal Encounters: Education, Evangelization, and the Reproduction of Custom in Seventeenth-Century Peru,” in Curious Encounters: Voyaging, Collecting, and Making Knowledge in the Long Eighteenth Century, eds.
 Adriana Craciun and Mary Terrall.
 University of Toronto Press, 2018, 189-205.
 Open Access: http://oapen.org/search?identifier=1003973;keyword=knowledge%20unlatched

 - “Reading Habits: Catalina de Erauso and the Subjects of Early Modern Spanish Gender and Sexuality.”
 Colonial Latin American Review 24.2 (2015): 215-235.